-- 50. Policy PP27 outlines that development should not result in a harmful impact upon amenity for local residents or future occupiers in terms of overshadowing, loss of light, loss of privacy and whether the development is overbearing or oppressive. - 51.
-Houses 1 and 2 would sit in a similar location to the existing dwelling fronting Foxholes Road and sat between two storey dwellings.
-The main windows would be within the front and rear elevations resulting in a similar relationship to other properties within the area.
-Views to the front would be across the road and to the rear at an oblique angle across neighbouring gardens, which is an accepted relationship in an urban area such as this.
-Windows within the side elevations of these two units include a high level roof light in each which would provide light rather than views and a ground floor full length window, which would face the existing boundary fence in the case of house 1.
-In the case of house 2, there is no boundary treatment to the neighbour (no. 51).
-Condition 5 requires boundary treatments be agreed and this can ensure there is no significant loss of privacy from these side facing openings. - 52.
-Houses 3 8 sit within the rear of the site all facing southeast towards Foxholes Road.
-As such along the northeastern boundary of the site, which borders the rear of properties on Dale Valley Road, the properties would sit side on to these dwellings, with their main front and rear elevations having oblique views towards these plots.
+- 60. Policy PP27 outlines that development should not result in a harmful impact upon amenity for local residents or future occupiers in terms of overshadowing, loss of light, loss of privacy and whether the development is overbearing or oppressive. - 61.
+Houses 1 and 2 would sit in a similar location to the existing dwelling fronting Foxholes Road and would be sited between two storey dwellings to either side.
+The main windows would be positioned within the front and rear elevations resulting in a similar relationship to other properties within the area.
+Views to the front would be across the public realm of Foxholes Road and to the rear at an oblique angle across neighbouring gardens, which is an accepted relationship in an urban area such as this.
+Windows within the side elevations of these two units include a high-level roof light in each which would provide a source of light rather than views and a ground floor full length window, which would face towards the existing boundary fence in the case of House 1.
+In the case of House 2, there is no boundary treatment to the neighbour at No. 51 Foxholes Road.
+Condition 5 requires boundary treatments be agreed and this can ensure there is no significant loss of privacy from these side facing openings. - 62.
+Houses 3 8 sit within the rear of the site with their front elevations facing in either a south easterly or north westerly direction.
+As such, along the north eastern boundary of the site, which borders the rear boundary of the properties fronting onto Dale Valley Road, the properties would sit side on to these dwellings, with their main front and rear elevations having oblique views towards these plots.
 The National Model Design Code advises that for side-on relationships such as these, a minimum separation of 10m should be achieved.
-There will be in excess of 20m to the rear elevations of neighbours fronting Dale Valley Road and therefore would not result in harmful overlooking or overshadowing.
-The windows in the side elevations facing these properties would be at ground floor and it would be reasonable to secure a form of boundary fencing by condition which would not only provide security but would also minimise any views from ground floor. - 53.
-To the southwest of the site, the proposed dwellings would sit adjacent to the shared access which will provide a buffer to the neighbours to the south-west.
+There would be in excess of 20m to the rear elevations of the neighbouring properties fronting Dale Valley Road and therefore the proposal would not result in harmful overlooking or overshadowing.
+The windows in the side elevations of the proposed dwellings facing these properties would be at ground floor and it would be reasonable to secure a form of boundary fencing by condition which would not only provide security but would also minimise any views from the ground floor windows. - 63.
+To the southwest of the site, the proposed dwellings would sit adjacent to the shared access which would provide a buffer to the neighbours to the south-west.
 A large portion of this boundary borders Poole Cemetery and as such there would be no impact on residential living conditions.
-This boundary is heavily screened by trees and as such reciprocal views from the cemetery to the site are significantly screened by this dense landscaping. - 54.
-Towards the Foxholes Road end of this boundary the site borders 45, 47a and 37 Foxholes Road.
-The proposed dwellings and these neighbouring dwellings would sit side on to one another and with the intervening distances and lack of windows in side elevations, the proposals would not result in harmful overlooking.
-The boundary of 37 Foxholes Road is heavily screened by trees.
-To the rearmost boundary of the site views from the rear of houses 7 and 8 would be across a communal drying area to properties on Dale Valley Road and there would be in excess of 20m to the rear elevation of the block at 124 130 Dale Valley Road.
+This boundary is heavily screened by trees and as such reciprocal views from the cemetery to the site are significantly screened by this dense landscaping. - 64.
+Towards the Foxholes Road end of this boundary the site borders Nos.45, 47a and 37 Foxholes Road.
+The proposed dwellings and these neighbouring dwellings would sit side on to one another and with the intervening distances and lack of windows in the side elevations, the proposals would not result in harmful overlooking.
+The boundary of No.37 Foxholes Road is heavily screened by trees.
+To the rearmost boundary of the site views from the rear of Houses 7 and 8 would be across a communal drying area to properties on Dale Valley Road and there would be in excess of 20m to the rear elevation of the block at Nos.124 - 130 Dale Valley Road.
 As such, the scheme is not considered to result in harmful overlooking or overshadowing to these neighbours.